 The average monthly views of my pins was 8,356, at the time I naively thought that was a lot.

 By the end of January 2017 things had increased by 644%.
 I am having 53,881 views per month, and it continues to rise steadily

 The other day I updated an old post with a new pinnable image, and shared it to my tribes.
 I have just had 176 views in one day on that post that came exclusively from Pinterest.
 Those are views that I wouldn’t have had otherwise!

 So do you think you’re up to it?
 Let me know if you try out these steps to increase your Pinterest traffic – I’d love to know if it works for you!

 Don’t have time to work on your Pinterest yourself?
 I can do it, and other blogging services, for you.
-Check out my Virtual Assistant page to see the services I offer, or email me at email@example.com
+Check out my Pinterest Management packages to see the services I offer, or email me at email@example.com

 Please note this post may include some affiliate links.
 This has no effect on you - to find out more please check out the disclosure